kairosity/mp2-tunnel-focus/testing.md

 - I tested the application and all its functions on the selection of phones and iPads available in my home, as well as asking friends and family with different devices to test it on theirs.

-- All inputs were testing manually and their validations were developed based on these tests.
+- All inputs were tested manually and their validations were developed based on these tests.